payalkatiyar/payalkatiyar/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=payalkatiyar&label=Profile%20views&color=0e75b6&style=flat)

+I'm Payal Katiyar, a BTech CSE Core student at SRMIST, deeply passionate about coding and leveraging new technologies.
+Here, you'll find a collection of my projects, showcasing my dedication to innovation and problem-solving.
+Let's connect and collaborate to push the boundaries of what's possible in the world of technology.

 - 📝 &nbsp;You can find my portfolio [here](https://www.payalkatiyar.com).
 - 👨‍🎓 &nbsp;Pursuing my [B.Tech in CSE](https://www.srmist.edu.in).
 - 📫 &nbsp;You can contact me [here](mailto:contact@payalkatiyar.com).